Force over Distance: Chapter 43

 Lieutenant, Young tried to say.

-Scott forced himself to his feet, his stolen weapon braced against his shoulder.
+Scott stood, his stolen weapon braced against his shoulder.
 He closed his free hand around the collar of Young’s jacket and dragged him across the floor, towards the limited cover of the nearest monitor bank.

-When the overload dialed back, and, again, he world sorted itself into objects, rather than a field of dim lines and reflective planes, he saw Scott crouched with his back against the matte metal of the monitor bank, his face blank and determined, his breathing slow and quiet.
+When the overload dialed back and the world sorted itself into objects, he saw Scott crouched with his back against the matte metal of the monitor bank, his face blank and determined, his breathing slow and quiet.

 The emergency lights were dim in their shadowed corner of the room.

 Young’s heart pounded against his ribs.
-The chill he felt seemed to come from inside him, and seep into the room.
-His breaths were fast and shallow.
+The chill he felt came from his own bones and seeped into the room.
+His breaths came fast and shallow.
 He tried to slow them.
 He did slow them.

 The Nakai entered the room.

-Their gait echoed against the deck plates in the small, enclosed space.
+Their gait echoed against the deck in the enclosed space.

-Young could feel their minds as they conversed with each other, a feathery, painful sensation against the abraded places in his thoughts.
+Young felt their minds as they conversed with each other, a feathery, painful sensation against the abraded places in his thoughts.

-Slowly, Scott leaned around the edge of the monitor bank.
+Scott eased around the edge of the monitor bank.

 Young clenched his hands.
 He released them.
 He clenched them again.